urfolomeus/python_notes/README.md

 Some of my notes work best when viewed alongside interactive code examples and some do not need that.
 This folder contains interactive Jupyter notebooks so that I can have live code examples next to my notes.
 This folder contains the majority of my notes.

+Check out the [quick guide](docs/using-jupyter-notebooks.md) before using the notebooks for the first time.
+This will help you get setup and show you how to work with them.

 ## Installing Python

 There are numerous ways to install Python on your computer.
 This [doc](docs/installing-python.md) is the way the I (currently) do this myself.